-What is MSCI EAFE?
+What Is MSCI EAFE?

-The MSCI EAFE is a popular stock market index that's commonly used as a benchmark for major international equity markets.
-With large and mid-cap representation across developed countries worldwide, excluding the U.S. and Canada, the index covers about 85% of the free float-adjusted market capitalization in each country that it targets.
+MSCI EAFE covers about 85% of the free float-adjusted market capitalization in each country that it targets.

-MSCI EAFE History
+How Does MSCI EAFE Work?

 Where to Find Data on MSCI EAFE

-Investing in the MSCI EAFE
+Investing in the International Stock Index

 There are many different exchange-traded funds (ETFs) focused on the MSCI EAFE index.
 Investors looking for broad exposure to ex-U.S. markets may want to consider these funds to add international diversification to their portfolios.